4d/docs/docs/Views/views.md

 OR

-Select the destination view of the selection and click **Move to** button at the bottom of the View Editor:
+Select the destination view of the selection and click **Move to** button at the bottom of the View palette:

 ![](assets/en/Views/moveObject3.png)